Alexander Koenig: Biography

 His father provided funds for Alexander to conduct his collection expeditions.
 He also provided money for the construction of a museum building.
 With his collections he founded the Museum Koenig in Bonn and it was inaugurated on September 3, 1912, the birthday of his wife.
 The building was designed by Gustav Holland.
 The museum collection includes specimens Koenig collected from even early in his life.
 Construction of the museum stopped in 1914 following the outbreak of World War I. The family lost all their former assets following the Russian revolution of 1917.
 The museum served as housing for a military hospital and the collections were kept in the basement.
 It was reopened only after Koenig was able to negotiate with the German Reich and it was reopened on May 13, 1934.
+Koenig's museum was visited and admired by Hermann Göring.
+Koenig declared his support for Hitler and even recited a poem in praise of him at a 1936 meeting of the German Ornithologists' Society.
+His statement was published in a local newspaper - "Only in peace, but also in full awareness of its own power and strength, can a people rise to true prosperity on a morally sound basis.
+And it is Führer Adolf Hitler who is helping the German people to achieve this!"
 Koenig was given various honours and a street in Burgsteinfurt was named after him.
 He died at Blücherhof Manor in Mecklenburg Castle which he had purchased in 1904.
 His wife died on 14 May 1943.
 As honorary citizens of Bonn, they were buried in the Bonn South Cemetery.
 Alexander-Koenig-Strasse was named in his honour in Bonn.